algolia/algoliasearch-client-go/README.md

 Search
 -------------

 **Opening note:** If you are building a web application, you may be more interested in using our [javascript client](https://github.com/algolia/algoliasearch-client-js) to send queries.
-It brings two benefits: (i) your users get a better response time by avoiding to go through your servers, and (ii) it will offload your servers of unnecessary tasks.
+It brings two benefits:
+  * your users get a better response time by avoiding to go through your servers,
+  * and it will offload your servers of unnecessary tasks.

 To perform a search, you just need to initialize the index and perform a call to the search function.